lucianpls/QB3/performance/performance.md

 the images where QB3 in FAST mode are larger than the corresponding PNG, resulting in negative savings.
 The second group are the rest of the images, where QB3 FAST is equal or smaller than the corresponding PNG, thus the size savings is positive.
 Within each group, the images are sorted from the smallest absolute savings to the largest.
-In other words, the slope of the graph is the large when the difference in size is large between the two compression methods, either positive or netgative, and the slope is almost flat for images where the difference is small.
+In other words, the slope of the graph is steeper when the difference in size between the two compression methods is larger, either positive or netgative, and the slope is almost flat where the difference is small.
 This order makes it easier to see inflection point, or the ratio of image where QB3 is better than PNG.
 The other QB3 modes are plotted as well.
 The conclusion here is that for the complete dataset all the QB3 modes are better than PNG, saving between 6 and 7 MB out of the 90MB of PNG images.
 The difference between the QB3 modes is small, with the FAST and BEST